 A32.
-S 3.
-SEXUAL HEALTH MEDICINE CASE EXUAL HEALTH MEDICINE CONFERENCES Group A32.
-Sexual Health Medicine Subgroup 3.
-Sexual Health Medicine Case Conferences Attendance by a sexual health medicine specialist in the practice of his or her specialty, as a member of a multidisciplinary case conference team of at least 2 other formal care providers of different disciplines, to organise and coordinate a community case conference of less than 15 minutes, with the multidisciplinary case conference team 6064 (See para AN.0.51 of explanatory notes to this Category) Fee: \$43.35 Benefit: 75% = \$32.55 85% = \$36.85 Attendance by a sexual health medicine specialist in the practice of his or her specialty, as a member of a multidisciplinary case conference team of at least 2 other formal care providers of different disciplines, to organise and coordinate a community case conference of at least 15 minutes but less than 30 minutes, with the multidisciplinary case conference team 6065 (See para AN.0.51 of explanatory notes to this Category) Fee: \$76.65 Benefit: 75% = \$57.50 85% = \$65.20 0002 Attendance by a sexual health medicine specialist in the practice of his or her specialty, as a member of a multidisciplinary case conference team of at least 2 other formal care providers of different disciplines, to organise and coordinate a community case conference of at least 30 minutes but less than 45 minutes, with the multidisciplinary case conference team 6067 (See para AN.0.51 of explanatory notes to this Category) Fee: \$115.00 Benefit: 75% = \$86.25 85% = \$97.75 Attendance by a sexual health medicine specialist in the practice of his or her specialty, as a member of a multidisciplinary case conference team of at least 2 other formal care providers of different disciplines, to organise and coordinate a community case conference of at least 45 minutes, with the multidisciplinary case conference team 6068 (See para AN.0.51 of explanatory notes to this Category) Fee: \$153.15 Benefit: 75% = \$114.90 85% = \$130.20 Attendance by a sexual health medicine specialist in the practice of his or her specialty, as a member of a multidisciplinary case conference team of at least 2 other formal care providers of different disciplines, to participate in a community case conference (other than to organise and coordinate the conference) of less than 15 minutes, with the multidisciplinary case conference team 6071 (See para AN.0.51 of explanatory notes to this Category) Fee: \$34.65 Benefit: 75% = \$26.00 85% = \$29.50 Attendance by a sexual health medicine specialist in the practice of his or her specialty, as a member of a multidisciplinary case conference team of at least 2 other formal care providers of different disciplines, to participate in a community case conference (other than to organise and coordinate the conference) of at least 15 minutes but less than 30 minutes, with the multidisciplinary case conference team 6072 (See para AN.0.51 of explanatory notes to this Category) Fee: \$61.30 Benefit: 75% = \$46.00 85% = \$52.15 Attendance by a sexual health medicine specialist in the practice of his or her specialty, as a member of a multidisciplinary case conference team of at least 2 other formal care providers of different disciplines, to participate in a community case conference (other than to organise and coordinate the conference) of at least 30 minutes but less than 45 minutes, with the multidisciplinary case conference team 6074 (See para AN.0.51 of explanatory notes to this Category) Fee: \$92.00 Benefit: 75% = \$69.00 85% = \$78.20 6075 Attendance by a sexual health medicine specialist in the practice of his or her specialty, as a member of a multidisciplinary case conference team of at least 2 other formal care providers of different disciplines,
+SE 3.
+SEXUAL HEALTH MEDICINE CASE EXUAL HEALTH MEDICINE CONFERENCES specialist's specialty, as a member of a multidisciplinary case conference team of at least 2 other formal care providers of different disciplines, to organise and coordinate a community case conference of at least 30 minutes but less than 45 minutes, with the multidisciplinary case conference team (See para AN.0.51 of explanatory notes to this Category) Fee: \$116.85 Benefit: 75% = \$87.65 85% = \$99.35 Attendance by a sexual health medicine specialist in the practice of the sexual health medicine specialist's specialty, as a member of a multidisciplinary case conference team of at least 2 other formal care providers of different disciplines, to organise and coordinate a community case conference of at least 45 minutes, with the multidisciplinary case conference team 6068 (See para AN.0.51 of explanatory notes to this Category) Fee: \$155.60 Benefit: 75% = \$116.70 85% = \$132.30 Attendance by a sexual health medicine specialist in the practice of the sexual health medicine specialist's speciality, as a member of a multidisciplinary case conference team of at least 2 other formal care providers of different disciplines, to participate in a community case conference (other than to organise and coordinate the conference) of less than 15 minutes, with the multidisciplinary case conference team 6071 (See para AN.0.51 of explanatory notes to this Category) Fee: \$35.20 Benefit: 75% = \$26.40 85% = \$29.95 00,1 Attendance by a sexual health medicine specialist in the practice of the sexual health medicine specialist's specialty, as a member of a multidisciplinary case conference team of at least 2 other formal care providers of different disciplines, to participate in a community case conference (other than to organise and coordinate the conference) of at least 15 minutes but less than 30 minutes, with the multidisciplinary case conference team 6072 (See para AN.0.51 of explanatory notes to this Category) Fee: \$62.30 Benefit: 75% = \$46.75 85% = \$53.00 Attendance by a sexual health medicine specialist in the practice of the sexual health medicine specialist's specialty, as a member of a multidisciplinary case conference team of at least 2 other formal care providers of different disciplines, to participate in a community case conference (other than to organise and coordinate the conference) of at least 30 minutes but less than 45 minutes, with the multidisciplinary case conference team 6074 (See para AN.0.51 of explanatory notes to this Category) Fee: \$93.45 Benefit: 75% = \$70.10 85% = \$79.45 0074 Attendance by a sexual health medicine specialist in the practice of the sexual health medicine specialist's specialty, as a member of a multidisciplinary case conference team of at least 2 other formal care providers of different disciplines, to participate in a community case conference (other than to organise and coordinate the conference) of at least 45 minutes, with the multidisciplinary case conference team 6075 (See para AN.0.51 of explanatory notes to this Category) Fee: \$124.50 Benefit: 75% = \$93.40 85% = \$105.85 A33.
+TF RANSCATHETER AORTIC VALVE = Group A33.
+Transcatheter Aortic Valve Implantation Case Conference Coordination of a TAVI Case Conference by a TAVI Practitioner where the TAVI Case Conference has a duration of 10 minutes or more.
+(Not payable more than once per patient in a five year period.)
+6080 (See para AN.33.1, TN.8.135 of explanatory notes to this Category)